MICROSOFT

 Installation and administration: On-premises takes up more skill and resources for installation, configuration, and maintenance.
 While this cost may be acceptable for large organizations with a need for heavily customized solutions, it makes less sense for a smaller enterprise looking to grow steadily.

 Cost: Payment for on-premises is one-and-done, compared to online which is billed monthly or yearly.
 While the monthly sum seems negligible initially, it can add up quickly the more the users licensed on the platform.
+Our Microsoft-certified SharePoint consultants can help calculate total cost of ownership across cloud and on-premises scenarios, and recommend the best-fit licensing, support, and scaling model.

 Scalability: SharePoint Online presents the convenience of scalability for smaller organizations.
 They can easily provision SharePoint resources according to their immediate needs and then scale at their own pace rather than commit to the more significant up-front costs of an on-premises solution.